davidayalas/personal_site/content/home.md

       Microservice (AWS Lambda) to query if an user exists in GSuite or not (and other application can provision it)
   - link: 'https://github.com/davidayalas/gspreadsheet-html-timetable'
-    title: Google Spreadsheet to HTML Table (and resposive)
+    title: Google Spreadsheet to HTML Table (and responsive)
     description: >-
       Allows non-tech users to edit a timetable in Google Spreadsheet and then publish it to a web page